Note: This article can also be used to configure destinations in Vizlib Input Form.

 - Enable Allow Null if you want to pass null values to the table.

-If you need to restrict which users can work with the destination, you can do this in the Access & Security section Figure 6).
+If you need to restrict which users can work with the destination, you can do this with Access & Security settings (Figure 8).

 Note: This setting is configured with a security rule to allow access to the destination, so users won't be granted access automatically if Secure Destination is enabled.
 You can find out more about security rules in our article here.